l0rdFalco/git-prac-1/prac_1.md

 1. go to the branch you want changes to e.g main
 2. run `git branch branch_name` to merge changes from the given branch name to the currently connected branch

+## bonus commands

+`git archive branch_name --format=zip -o ./archive_name.zip` is used to archive create a zip of the given name from the given branch

+`git stash` saves uncommited changes into a temporary location